Minnesota Council of Teachers of Mathematics

 Notes: Online application requires a description of the project, statement of need, itemized proposed budget, letter of support from your school, district, or institution administrator.
 The link below includes questions and answers that the applicant needs to be familiar with.
 Funds are not for student travel or personal gain of the educator.

 Target Audience: Minnesota PreK-12 teachers of Mathematics.
 MCTM membership is preferred.

 Primary Purpose: The Ross Taylor Mathematics Education and Leadership Scholarship is awarded by the Minnesota Council of Teachers of Mathematics to a mathematics teacher for the purpose of attending the annual Ross Taylor Mathematics Education and Leadership Symposium.

 Deadlines: Applications must be submitted by February 20th.

 Reporting requirements: Attend symposium

-Notes: Application requires response to six short answer questions.
+Notes: Application requires response to five short answer questions.